destinydriven/CakePHP-Fancybox-Plugin/README.markdown

 I used Thickbox on a previous cakephp project and realised that the Thickbox plugin is no longer being mantained.
-While working on a new CakePHP project, around I discovered FancyBox2 which is a completely rewritten version with new features and updated graphics.
+While working on a new CakePHP project, I discovered FancyBox2 which is a completely rewritten version with new features and updated graphics.
 From that project I decided to modify an existing Thickbox Helper from http://www.gigapromoters.com/blog/2009/02/11/thickbox-helper-for-cakephp/